![]() |

 Configuration CommandsThe following configuration commands are available for updating firmware and configuring M5 modules for MSS vehicle systems:

-These commands are entered using a terminal window.
-These commands are case sensitive.
 More information about using these commands can be found in the following section of this guide. |

 Command: vr_refreshThe vr_refresh command is used to update the firmware on a module.
 Usevr_refresh [OPTIONS] [SINGLE_HEX_FILE_NAME]